taschoebli/lab04-fusion-flow/README.md

 While the invoice gets sent out to the customer, the [InvoiceCreatedAdapter](kafka/java/booking/src/main/java/io/flowing/retail/booking/flow/InvoiceCreatedAdapter.java) delegate sends out a similar, but distinct, event via Kafka, which triggers the accounting subprocess.
 A event is sufficient in this case, since paying a bill can take up to 30 days anyway, so time is not of the essence.
 This branch now waits for a Camunda message “BankTransferRetrievedNew”, which will be triggered via Kafka event "PaymentHandled" by the accounting process, once that has dealt with the new booking.
 The Kafka event that triggers the message is caught in the bookings [MessageListener](kafka/java/booking/src/main/java/io/flowing/retail/booking/messages/MessageListener.java).
 The "BankTransferRetrievedNew" Camunda message signifies the end of the booking process.

+If the incoming booking request is paid by credit card, Camunda hands the booking to our [CreditCardAdapter](kafka/java/booking/src/main/java/io/flowing/retail/booking/flow/CreditCardAdapter.java).
+This delegate simulates contacting a third party payment service and checking the payment status.
+We use probability to fail 1/5th of all incoming credit card payments.
+When a credit card payment fails, we throw a Java exception.
+We decided on a delegate expression since Camunda is great at dealing with error coming from these type of implementations: Camunda automatically saves the booking state, and retries the delegate execution at a later time (we opted for one retry every minute, with 5 retries being the maximum).
+If a payment is still invalid after this time, the code opts for throwing a controlled BPM Error: We included the possibility of such an error in our process model, and added an execution branch that only gets accessed if that BPM error gets thrown.
+This branch includes a human task, meant to represent a customer service employee contacting the customer to resolve any payment issues.

+Using this combination of automatic, stateful retries on execution errors, controlled BPM errors that represent business errors, and human intervention if all else fails, we implemented a resilience pattern that improves our codes stability and adaptability to error cases.

 ### Sub Process: Accounting
 Our Accounting Microservice is subscribed to the kafka message sent out by the main process, we listen for it in the services [MessageListener](kafka/java/accounting/src/main/java/io/flowing/retail/accounting/messages/MessageListener.java).